themathgeek13/asst0/README.md

     produced using ISPC when its compile flag is set to emit AVX2 (`--target=avx2-i32x8`).
 You may find the [Intel Intrinsics Guide](http://software.intel.com/en-us/articles/intel-intrinsics-guide)
     very helpful.

-Notes and comments: When running your "very-good-case input", take a look at what the benefit of multi-core execution is.
-You might be surprised at how high it is.
-(This is a hyper-threading effect.
-If interested, come talk to the staff.)

 ## Program 5: BLAS `saxpy` (15 points) ##